NASA Acquisition Forecast

 DESCRIPTION: Provides a brief narrative of the principal requirements of the procurement and any other information the procuring activity considers to be useful to potential sources.

-POINT OF CONTACT (POC) NAME, TELEPHONE # & EMAIL ADDRESS: Identifies the primary POC name, office code (if available), telephone # and email address (if available) of an individual at the procuring center most knowledgeable about the procurement.
+POINT OF CONTACT (POC) NAME, TELEPHONE NUMBER & EMAIL ADDRESS: Identifies the primary POC name, telephone number and email address (if available) of an individual at the procuring center most knowledgeable about the procurement.
 Prior to release of the solicitation, the POC can assist interested organizations in assessing their abilities to participate in the procurement, either as a prime contractor or subcontractor.

 COMMENTS: Provides updates to acquisitions, if applicable.